arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.26.16
+The Unicode consortium is a "non-profit corporation devoted to developing, maintaining, and promoting software internationalization standards and data, particularly the Unicode Standard, which specifies the representation of text in all modern software products and standards."
+In its technical report on Unicode Emoji (UTR 51), it proposes the following definitions.

+> emoji - A colorful pictograph that can be used inline in text.
+Internally the representation is either (a) an image or (b) an encoded character.
+The term *emoji character* can be used for (b) where not clear from context.

+> emoticon - (1) A series of text characters (typically punctuation or symbols) that is meant to represent a facial expression or gesture such as ;-) (2) a broader sense, also including emoji for facial expressions and gestures.

+> emoji character - A character that is recommended for use as emoji.

 ### 09.25.16
 Screen printing and silkscreen printing are different terms for what is basically the same technique.
 Screen printing is a printing technique